forsureitsme/PokemonTeamSyntax/README.md

 ## Changelog

 - 1.0.1
-  - FIXED: Move "Nature Power" was wrongly recognized as a Nature.
+  - Fixed Move "Nature Power" was wrongly being recognized as a Nature.
 - 1.0.0
   - Initial release.